Notes on the Geography of Peru: Hydrophilia

 The water flows into this set of pools.
 The terraces also get (or at least once got) supplemental water from a canal bringing water from the Rio Pukara, in the valley to the immediate north.

 For a full-length study of the hydraulics, see Kenneth R. Wright, Tipon: Water Engineering Masterpiece of the Inca Empire, published by the American Society of Civil Engineers, 2006.
-Wright, by the way, refers to the masonry at Tipón as "stonework poetry" (p.
+Wright refers to the masonry at Tipón as "stonework poetry" (p.
 13).